Mark Donahue

-Mark Joseph Donahue (born January 28, 1956) is a former American football player.
-He played college football as an offensive guard for the University of Michigan Wolverines from 1975 to 1977.
-He was a consensus All-American in both 1976 and 1977.
-Donahue also played two seasons of professional football in the National Football League (NFL) for the Cincinnati Bengals in 1978 and 1979.
+Mark Joseph Donahue (born January 28, 1956) is an American former professional football player who was a guard for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Michigan Wolverines from 1975 to 1977.
+He was a consensus All-American in 1976 and again in 1977, when he was also a unanimous selection.
+Donahue also played two seasons in the NFL for the Bengals in 1978 and 1979.

-Early years
+Early life

 A native of Oak Lawn, Illinois, Donahue attended Brother Rice High School in the Chicago Catholic League, graduating in 1974.

 University of Michigan

 Donahue accepted a football scholarship to the University of Michigan and played college football for the Michigan Wolverines football team from 1975 to 1977.
 He was a starter on Michigan's 1975 and 1976 offensive lines that produced two games in which Michigan had three running backs each accumulated 100 rushing yards.
 Donahue was selected as a consensus first-team offensive guard on both the 1976 and 1977 College Football All-America Teams.
 He was the 13th player in Michigan football history to be twice honored as a consensus All-American and was rated by Bo Schembechler as "one of his all-time best linemen."